 Get your ticket: Fast boat from Bali to Lombok

-The distance from Bangsal Harbour to Senaru is 60km and it is approximately a 2-hour drive.
+The distance from Bangsal Harbour to Mount Rinjani in Senaru is 60km and it’s approximately a 2-hour drive.

-Blue Mountain Cottage is a small homestay in Senaru village within walking distance to Tiu Kelep and Sendang Gile waterfalls.
-The a/c rooms are only 100,000 rupiah per night.
+Blue Mountain Cottage is a small homestay in Senaru village which is the beginning point of the Mount Rinjani challenge.
+It’s also within walking distance to Tiu Kelep and Sendang Gile waterfalls.
+The a/c rooms are only 100,000 IDR per night.
 With two people to a room that’s the same price as a coffee where I am from!

 The owner of the homestay was rather humorous and was tremendously helpful in organizing our Mount Rinjani Trekking.
 At this point, I was super excited about our incoming adventure!

 WHERE TO BOOK YOUR MOUNT RINJANI TOUR